Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: $2.99 each

 The Five Nights at Freddy’s titles are a series of highly popular horror games.
 They rely on the classic jump scare.
 Your job is to sit somewhere and keep an eye out for living robots.
 They are, of course, trying to kill you.
 You win the game if you can survive.
 There is also a healthy amount of lore and story.
 These games have quite the following on YouTube as well so there is a bunch of content to watch there.
 There are several games in total to play through.
 The mechanics vary between the games.
 However, the core premise remains the same.
 Each game is $2.99.
-Some people consider them scary and some don’t.
+The series has a loyal following, even if the games aren’t the biggest deal like they used to be.

 Fran Bow series